chrisreddy04/Technology-Intern/README.md

    - The dashboard is accessible at [http://localhost:8050] when running the Docker setup.
    - Please refer visualization.md file for detailed script.

+4. **Environment Setup:**
+   - Dependencies are defined in `requirements.txt`.
+   - Docker containers are orchestrated using `docker-compose.yml` to spin up:
+     - PostgreSQL database
+     - Ingestion service
+     - Dashboard UI
+   - Everything is isolated and reproducible.

+5. **Project Automation (init_db.sh):**
+   - `init_db.sh` is a helper script used to initialize the database manually if needed (when not relying on Docker’s automatic schema injection).
+   - It connects to the running PostgreSQL container and applies the `schema.sql` to set up the database schema.

+---